 MD2B Connect Physician ID # 7

-Where will the rotation take place: This rotation will take place in an outpatient practice in a suburb of Houston (approximately 30 miles west of downtown).
+Where will the rotation take place: This hands-on rotation will take place in an outpatient practice in a suburb of Houston (approximately 30 miles west of downtown).

 Hours: Monday, Wednesday, and Friday - 9 AM to 5 PM; Tuesday and Thursday - 9 AM to 6:30 PM